hbc/knowledgebase/r/rshiny_server.md

     - `renderPlot({})` Prints a plot and is usually paired with `plotOutput()` on the UI side
     - `input$input_variable ...` This is just saying that we are going to do something with the `input_variable`

-Lastly, the UI and the server side are tied together and launched with:
+Lastly, the UI and the server side are tied together and the app is launched with:

 ```
 shinyApp(ui = ui, server = server)